hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 +++

-The days of absolute leadership are gone, never to return back.
+> The days of absolute leadership are gone, never to return back.
+>

-N. G. Chandavarkar
+> N. G. Chandavarkar

-Tj^LSEWHERE we have traced Mr. Tilak's connection with the Congress from 1889 down to the early years of the present century.
+Elsewhere we have traced Mr. Tilak's connection with the Congress from 1889 down to the early years of the present century.
 We have seen, how, in the period of poUtical re-action, beginning 'with